shatabdi0412/shatabdi0412/README.md

 - 👋 Hi, I’m Shatabdi Basu
--  I’m currently learning Data Analytics
+-  I’m currently  working as a Business Analyst
 -  How to reach me https://www.linkedin.com/in/shatabdi-basu/